zorinayu/PiKV/README.md

 - [🤝 Contributing](#-contributing)
 - [📝 Citation](#-citation)

+🔥🔥🔥 06/12/2025 PiKV has been ac acepted to ICML 2025 ES-FoMo III.
-🔥🔥🔥 PiKV can be integrated with NVIDIA kvxpress for acceleration!
+🔥🔥🔥 07/01/2025 PiKV can be integrated with NVIDIA kvxpress for acceleration!
 Details check [PiKVpress](https://github.com/NoakLiu/PiKVpress).

 ## 🔥 Overview